Rhubarb Crumble Ice Cream

 STEP 1: MAKE THE VANILLA ICE CREAM BASE

 All you do is put the sugar and milk in a jug and briefly hand whisk until the sugar’s dissolved.
 Then whisk in the double cream and vanilla until everything’s combined.
 And that’s it.
-After five minutes’ work, the base can be chilled in the fridge until you’re ready to churn into ice cream.
+About five minutes’ work, and the base is chilled in the fridge until you’re ready to churn into ice cream.

 STEP 2: MAKE THE RHUBARB PUREE